ATNF/askapsoft/Code/Doc/user/current/doc/services/ingest/channelmergetask.rst

 contributing to the output).
 The data are joined based on the rank number.
 However, the task checks that the resulting frequency axis is contiguous.
 Therefore, bandwidth should be split in the contiguous fashion between source tasks (by the configuration of the hardware and software).
 Otherwise, an exception will be raised.
 The diagram shows MSSink task at the end of the chain.
-In the current setup, only two files will be written (because there are only two active chunks).
-A second merge task can be present in the task chain after MSSink to provide full bandwidth for monitoring.
-This is the most likely setup for ASKAP12 early science (recording is I/O bandwidth limited, so two files need to be written, but full bandwidth can be monitored via TCPSink as long as we have only 12 antennas).
+In the setup given in this example, only two files will be written (because there are only two active chunks).
+A second merge task can be present in the task chain after MSSink (e.g. to provide full bandwidth for monitoring).
+If service ranks are present, the task can be instructed to use them preferrentially for the output (i.e. one or more of these ranks can be activated after this task).
+In particular, such a setup allows to do some processing on the ranks which do not receive data.

 Configuration Parameters
 ------------------------